top of page

 Walk & Wag for One Health 5K, 3K Fun Run, and One Health Fair

-LOHA is excited to announce the 4th annual Walk & Wag for One Health 5K, 3k Fun Run, and Educational Event.
-The event will be held at The Grove at Heritage Square in Sulphur on November 11, 2023 in celebration of the International One Health Day.
-We are honored to share the date this year with Veterans Day and will include some special One Health topics that impact those who serve.
+LOHA is excited to announce the 5th annual Walk & Wag for One Health 5K, 3k Fun Run, and Educational Event.
+The event will be held at The Grove at Heritage Square in Sulphur on October 26, 2024 in celebration of the International One Health Day.
 The 5K will be a timed competitive race, and the 3k Fun Run will be open to both people and their dogs to celebrate One Health Day!
 This event is an effort to highlight the human/animal bond and to raise awareness of One Health- the interrelationship of Human, Animal, and Environmental Health.
 In addition to the 5K race and 3K fun run, the day will be filled with a variety of ways to have fun and learn about One Health while celebrating the human and animal bond.

 Participants will learn about One Health and One Health topics at the Kids Zone, Dog Zone, and Educational Zone.